 The Corporation elected U.S. federal tax treatment as a regulated investment company ("RIC") as of January 1, 2020 under subchapter M of the Internal Revenue Code of 1986, as amended, on our U.S. Federal tax return for the 2020 tax year.
 In order to qualify to make the RIC election, we, among other things, distributed our previously undistributed "accumulated earnings and profits" to shareholders, through the special dividend paid to shareholders in May 2020.
 RIC qualifications also require meeting specified source-of-income and asset-diversification requirements.
 In addition, in order to maintain our RIC status, we must distribute to our shareholders, with respect of each taxable year, dividends for U.S. federal income tax purposes in an amount generally at least equal to 90% of our "investment company taxable income," which is generally equal to the sum of our net ordinary income plus the excess of our realized net short-term capital gains over our realized net long-term capital losses, determined without regard to any deduction for distributions paid (the "Annual Distribution Requirement").
-As a RIC, we generally will not have to pay corporate-level U.S. federal income tax on or capital gains that we distribute to our shareholders.
-Even if we qualify as a RIC, we generally will be subject to U.S. federal income tax on our undistributed taxable income and could be subject to U.S. federal excise, state, local and foreign taxes.
+As a RIC, we generally will not have to pay corporate-level U.S. federal income taxes on any ordinary income or capital gains that we distribute to our shareholders.
+Even if we qualify as a RIC, we generally will be subject to corporate-level U.S. federal excise, state, local and foreign taxes.
 Additionally, we will be subject to U.S. federal income tax at the regular corporate rates on any income earned on certain investments that need to remain in a taxable subsidiary in order to maintain RIC status.